 Seems kind of fitting to use peppermint during the winter months, doesn’t it?
 (Think candy canes…) But in all seriousness, peppermint essential oil gets an A+ when used for respiratory conditions.

-And further earning it the A+ in grading, peppermint (mentha piperita) has natural anti-inflammatory, antiviral, and antibacterial properties — all the things you look for and need when battling infections.
+And further earning it the A+ grade, peppermint (mentha piperita) has natural anti-inflammatory, antiviral, and antibacterial properties — all the things you look for and need when battling colds and viruses.

 Similar to peppermint oil, oregano oil also has antimicrobial and antiviral properties that help your body fend off those unwanted germs.

-But along with fighting infection, oregano oil, when used in aromatherapy, can ease your breathing respiratory tract by suppressing coughing fits and loosening up a buildup of phlegm and mucus.
+But along with fighting infection, oregano oil, when used in aromatherapy, can aid your respiratory tract by suppressing coughing fits and loosening up a buildup of phlegm and mucus.
 That alone will do wonders when suffering from congestion.